-1 Any person who has sexual intercourse with a blood relative in direct line or with a brother or sister, or a half-brother or half-sister is liable to a custodial sentence not exceeding three years or to a monetary penalty.

-2 Minors are not liable to any penalty provided they have been induced to commit the act.
+- 1 Any person who has sexual intercourse with a blood relative in direct line or with a brother or sister, or a half-brother or half-sister shall be liable to a custodial sentence not exceeding three years or to a monetary penalty. - 2 Minors are not liable to any penalty provided they have been induced to commit the act.

+Bigamy
-Bigamy Any person who marries or enters into a registered same-sex partnership when he is already married or living in a registered same-sex partnership.

-any person who marries or enters into a registered same-sex partnership with a person who is already married or living in a registered same-sex partnership.
+Any person who marries or enters into a registered same-sex partnership when he is already married or living in a registered same-sex partnership, any person who marries or enters into a registered same-sex partnership with a person who is already married or living in a registered same-sex partnership, shall be liable to a custodial sentence not exceeding three years or to a monetary penalty.

-- 235 These repealed articles have (with the exception of Art.
+These repealed articles have (with the exception of Art.
 211) been replaced by Articles 195, 196, 197, 198, 199 (see Commentary on Dispatch No 23; BBI 1985 II 1009).
 Art.
-211 has been deleted without replacement. - 236 Amended by No I of the FÅ of 23 June 1989, in force since 1 Jan.
-1990 (AS 1989 2449 2456; BBI 1985 II 1009). - 237 Repealed by No I of the FA of 5 Oct.
-2001 (Limitation of Right to Prosecute in general and in cases of Sexual Offences against Children; AS 2002 2993; BBI 2000 2943). - 238 Repealed by No I of the FA of 23 June 1989, with effect from 1 Oct.
-2002 (AS 1989 2449; BBI 1985 II 1009). - 239 Amended by Annex No 18 of the Same-Sex Partnership Act of 18 June 2004, in force since 1 Jan.
+211 has been deleted without replacement.

+240 Amended by No I of the FA of 23 June 1989, in force since 1 Jan.
+1990 (AS 1989 2449 2456; BBI 1985 II 1009).

+Repealed by No I of the FA of 5 Oct.
+2001 (Limitation of Right to Prosecute in general and in cases of Sexual Offences against Children; AS 2002 2993; BBI 2000 2943).

+242 Repealed by No I of the FA of 23 June 1989, with effect from 1 Oct.
+2002 (AS 1989 2449; BBI 1985 II 1009).

+243 Amended by Annex No 18 of the Same-Sex Partnership Act of 18 June 2004, in force since 1 Jan.
 2007 (AS 2005 5685; BBI 2003 1288).

-is liable to a custodial sentence not exceeding three years or to a monetary penalty.

-Neglect of duty to support the family 1 Any person who fails to fulfil his or her family law duties to provide maintenance or support although he or she has or could have the means to do so, is liable on complaint to a custodial sentence not exceeding three years or to a monetary penalty.

-2 The authorities and agencies appointed by the cantons also have the right to file a complaint.
+Neglect of duty to support the family

+- 1 Any person who fails to fulfil his or her family law duties to provide maintenance or support although he or she has or could have the means to do so, shall be liable on complaint to a custodial sentence not exceeding three years or to a monetary penalty. - 2 The authorities and agencies appointed by the cantons also have the right to file a complaint.
 In exercising this right, they shall take account of the interests of the family.

-Neglect of duties of care, supervision or education 1 Any person who violates or neglects his or her duties of supervision and education towards a minor and thus endangers the minor's physical or mental development, is liable to a custodial sentence not exceeding three years or to a monetary penalty.

-2 If the person concerned acts through negligence, a fine may be imposed instead of a custodial sentence or a monetary penalty.244
+Neglect of duties of care, supervision or education

+- 1 Any person who violates or neglects his or her duties of supervision and education towards a minor and thus endangers the minor's physical or mental development, shall be liable to a custodial sentence not exceeding three years or to a monetary penalty. - 2 If the person concerned acts through negligence, a fine may be imposed instead of a custodial sentence or a monetary penalty.248

-Abduction of minors Any person who removes a minor from or refuses to return a minor to the person holding the right to decide on the minor's place of residence is liable on complaint to a custodial sentence not exceeding three years or to a monetary penalty.
+Abduction of minors

+Any person who removes a minor from or refuses to return a minor to the person holding the right to decide on the minor's place of residence shall be liable on complaint to a custodial sentence not exceeding three years or to a monetary penalty.